ReidTPowell/synflownet/README.md

 SynFlowNet uses a reward to guide the molecule generation process.
 We have implemented a few reward functions in the `ReactionTask` class.
 These include the SeH binding proxy, QED, oracles from [PyTDC](https://pypi.org/project/PyTDC/) and Vina docking (see below).
 Other reward functions can be imported in the `synflownet/tasks/reactions_task.py` file.

-#### Boltz-2 affinity prediction

-`ReactionTask` also supports Boltz-2 predicted affinities as a reward by setting `cfg.reward` to `"boltz2"`.
-Provide the path to a Boltz-2 checkpoint and the target protein sequence in `cfg.task.boltz2`.
-During training, the model will query Boltz-2 instead of Vina to obtain binding affinity rewards.

 ### Training

 The model can be trained by running `synflownet/tasks/reactions_task.py` using different reward functions.
 You may want to change the default configuration in `main()`.